U.S. Poets in Mexico

 sheila lanham- Founder and Director

 Sheila is a painter and a poet.
 She is the author of two collections of poetry, most recently, Smoke Shadows (Finishing Line Press, 2014), and a chapbook, Baltimore: Blues and Greens.
 She is included in A Gathering of Voices: An Anthology of Baltimore Poets (Dolphin Moon Press).
 She was co-editor for several years of The Pearl: A Baltimore Literary Journal.
 Sheila grew up in Baltimore, Maryland.
 She visited Zihuatanejo, Mexico in 1978 with artist Larry Rivers, the first of many visits to Mexico in the following years.
 She founded U.S. Poets in Mexico in 2008.
-Her goal with USPiM was multifaceted: To give poets an opportunity to create new work in Mexico; to introduce Mexican and American poets; provide translation opportunities and emphasize the excellent literary culture in Mexico; and, to explore regional Mexican cultures, indigenous peoples, and share that experience.
+Her goal with USPiM was multifaceted: To give poets an opportunity to create new work in Mexico; to introduce Mexican and American poets; provide translation opportunities, emphasize the excellent literary culture in Mexico; and, to explore regional Mexican cultures, indigenous peoples, and share that experience.
 She lives in New York City and Merida, Yucatan.
 An interview at The Merida Review

 Oaxaca 2016, January: Major Jackson, Eileen Myles, Charles Alexander, Mark Statman, Susan Briante, Pedro Serrano Poetas Mexicanos: Tedi Lopez Mills (CDMN), Pedro Serrano (CDMX), Efrain Velasco Sosa (Oaxaca), Victor Teran (Zapotec language, Juchitán de Zaragoza, Oaxaca) Fellowship Award: Devreaux Baker; Mexico Awards: Haydee Ramos Cadena, Yendi Ramos, Clyo Mendoza Hererra, (Oaxaca) & Ana Teran, Ana Franco, Helena Moguel, Ximena Rojo de la Vega (CDMX)